Skip to Content

 Moving up to mobile radios, you get more bang for the buck.
 The AnyTone AT-778UV is a dual-band transceiver.
 It can push 25 watts in a compact package.

-For a compact and rugged single band (144 MHz) radio, I recommend the Yeasu FT-2980R single-band transceiver.
-This radio sports the ability to push 80 watts at its maximum settings.
+For a compact and rugged single-band (144 MHz) radio, I recommend the Yeasu FT-2980R single-band transceiver.
+This radio has the ability to push 80 watts at its maximum settings.

 Sale